dotslashgabut/immersive-audio-player-lyric-video-maker/README.md

 4. **Export Video**:
    - Select your target resolution (e.g., 1080p) and aspect ratio (e.g., 9:16) in the bottom bar.
    - Click the **Video** icon.
    - *Important*: The audio will play in real-time to capture the video.
 Keep the tab active until rendering finishes.
+(Press **Escape** to abort).

 ## Browser Compatibility